Tiny Instrument

 Note labels and keyboard guides

-Key names, note labels, and fingering guides can be shown on the keyboard at all times, reducing reliance on memorization for users who need visual anchors.
+Key names, note labels, and fingering guides can stay on the keyboard at all times.

 Personalize & Control